 There is a thing which is often called progress, but which only occurs in dull and stale conditions; it is indeed, not progress, but a sort of galloping plagiarism.
 To carry the same fashion further and further is not a mark of energy, but a mark of fatigue.

-At the end of these couple of days I am left with a strong sense that the Christian church is at a crossroads: will we keep heading down the same worn out paths and continue to get the same results, or will we look in the mirror and discover that the way we have been seeing ourselves no longer represents reality?
+I am left with a strong sense that the Christian church is at a crossroads: will we keep heading down the same worn out paths and continue to get the same results, or will we look in the mirror and discover that the way we have been seeing ourselves no longer represents reality?

 I’m grateful for the opportunity to be working in a local church that is wanting to take the courageous step out of business as usual.
 I hope there will be many others on the journey with us.